Dogacel/Kalas-Iris/docs/nopcommerce.md

 ### Manipulating Solution Files
 Start VSCode.
 Open the **Terminal** from **View** > **Terminal** from the main menu.

+> *DISCLAIMER: The below items are purely for demonstrating the manipulation of solutions with VSCode, they have nothing to do with the Plugin we will create.
+Do not add these to the actual Kalas Iris plugin.*

 To create a new solution file in your current working directory named SwcApi:
 ```shell
 dotnet new sln --name SwcApi